Pumpkin Patches for Boston Families

 - Bake for approximately 55 minutes or until an inserted toothpick comes out clean.
 For muffins, bake 20-25 minutes.

-Recipe from Fresh and Honest, by Chef Peter Davis
+Recipe from Fresh and Honest: Food From the Farms of New England and the Kitchen of Henrietta's Table, by Chef Peter Davis